weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 The secret key used to encode and decode JWTs is defined in the `AUTH_SECRET_KEY` environment variable.

-The database of registered users is hard-coded and consists of a single user with username and password defined in the `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables.
+The database of registered users is hard coded and consists of a single user with username and password defined in the `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables.

 You can find authentication configuration in the `auth` section of the [`config.yml`](../config.yml) file.